johnthagen/autoenum/README.rst

     $ pip install --upgrade autoenum
     $ pip uninstall autoenum

-On Python 3.4+, the standard library ``enum`` library is used, on other versions `enum34 <https://pypi.python.org/pypi/enum34>`_ is installed as a dependency.
+On Python 3.4+, the standard library
+`enum <https://docs.python.org/3/library/enum.html>`_ library is used, on older versions `enum34 <https://pypi.python.org/pypi/enum34>`_ is installed as a dependency.

 Usage
 -----
 ``AutoEnum``'s are useful for distinguishing between ``Enum``'s whose members have meaningful values and those that are abstract.
-For abstract enumerations, manually assigning values (such as an incrementing integer) can be misleading and can also a maintenance problem for ``Enum``'s with many members.
+For abstract enumerations, *manually* assigning values (such as an incrementing integer) can be misunderstood and can also become a maintenance problem for ``Enum``'s with many members.

 Declare an ``AutoEnum`` just like an
-`Enum <https://docs.python.org/3/library/enum.html#creating-an-enum>`_ except use black ``tuple``'s
+`Enum <https://docs.python.org/3/library/enum.html#creating-an-enum>`_ except use empty ``tuple``'s
 (``()``) for each of the member values.  ``AutoEnum`` will automatically assign incrementing integer values for each member, starting at ``1``.